qq547475331/dance/README.md

 ## Wrangler.toml Configuration

-The `wrangler.toml` file has been updated to include `pages_build_output_dir = ".next"` under a `[pages_build_output]` section.
+The `wrangler.toml` file has been updated to include `pages_build_output_dir = ".next"` at the root level.
 This is necessary for Cloudflare Pages to correctly identify the build output directory for Next.js projects.

+## Git Initialization and Push

+The project has been successfully initialized as a Git repository and pushed to the remote GitHub repository: `https://github.com/qq547475331/dance.git`.